What to do when someone dies

 Step 3: Arrange the funeral

-The next step to take when someone dies is to decide on the type of funeral the deceased would have wanted, as you will likely have already contacted your chosen funeral provider to collect your loved one’s body.
+The next step to take when someone dies is to decide on the type of funeral the deceased would have wanted, as you will likely have already contacted your chosen funeral provider to take your loved one’s body into their care.

-Opting for a Simplicity Cremation as your funeral provider will mean you do not have to engage with the services of a Funeral Director or visit a funeral home, saving both your time and money at what will be an emotional time for you and your family.
-The process of arranging a Simplicity Cremation can be started with one simple phone call to our expert team.
+Opting for a Simplicity Cremation will mean you do not have to engage with the services of a Funeral Director or visit a funeral home, saving both your time and money at what will be an emotional time for you and your family.
+The process of arranging a funeral with Simplicity can be started with one simple phone call to our expert team.
 Our funerals are available from £995 throughout the whole of mainland Great Britain.

 Learn more about arranging a funeral with Simplicity.